prana-W/Next.js_Series/01_routing/notes.md

-## This contains the notes from 01-
+## This contains the notes from 01-13

 ## Important Concepts

 - Pages are route-specific UI components.
 - Layout is UI that is shared across multiple pages.

+- To make a page, we use page.tsx or page.jsx file.
+- To make a layout, we use layout.tsx or layout.jsx file.

 ### RSC